-Cuyahoga County high school students smoking at the same rate as adultsJuly 24th, 2014 in Health /
+Cuyahoga County high school students smoking at the same rate as adultsJuly 24, 2014 in Medicine & Health / Health

 Cuyahoga County high school students are smoking tobacco products at the same rate as adults in the county, according to new data from the Prevention Research Center for Healthy Neighborhoods (PRCHN) at Case Western Reserve University.
 In 2013, more than 22 percent, or one in five high school students, report use of any tobacco product within the prior 30 days.

 Equally surprising is that ninth- through twelfth- graders are smoking cigars and hookahs, or water pipes, more than cigarettes – matching a national trend.
 More students report cigar use at 15.1 percent than any other tobacco product.
 The second most common choice is hookah at 10.6 percent, which exceeds 10.4 percent cigarette – a first since the researchers began surveying county youth more than 10 years ago.
 And, more often than not, kids are using multiple tobacco products, smoking both cigarettes and cigars.

 "When we think about smoking, we mostly think about cigarettes because that is what most adults use," said Erika Trapl, PhD, lead research investigator, assistant professor of epidemiology & biostatistics, and associate director of the PRCHN at Case Western Reserve.
 "But our data show that it's other tobacco products, like flavored little cigars, that are luring kids into a potential lifetime of tobacco addiction.
 The rates are high across the county and it is a serious concern."